juanes-grimaldos/Udemy-webscrapping/README.md

 The project has the following structure:

     └── src
-        └── class
+        └──guides
         └──practice
             └──single_page
             └──multiple_page
         └── scripts
             └── basics
-            └── example
+            └── bs4_and_requests
             └── scrapy_examples

 ## description:
 - src: as main folder
-    - class: for main classes to use
+    - guides: class material, not code
     - practice: scripts to pratice
         - single_page: practice scripts for only one page
         - multiple_page: practice scripts for horizontal and vertical scrapy
     - scripts: for class scripts
         - basics: for basic building blocks or concepts.
-        - example: class materials scripts
+        - bs4_and_requests: class materials scripts for request and Beautiful Soup 4
         - scrapy_examples: examples for scrapy use only

 ## steps